-The “rumor mill” says I am required to take an “end of program assessment.”
+The “rumor mill” says I am required to take a “foundation knowledge exam.
 What is it?

-Yes, you will be taking an end of program assessment in your last semester as part of your capstone class.
-This requirement enables the Carson College of Business to provide our professional accreditation body, the Association to Advance Collegiate Schools of Business (AACSB), critical data indicating the extent to which graduating students have learned essential business topics and are able to apply them as part of their decision-making.
+Yes, you will be taking a foundation knowledge assessment as part of your last tier in the Carson College Amplifier Program.
+This requirement enables the Carson College of Business to provide our professional accreditation body, the Association to Advance Collegiate Schools of Business (AACSB), critical data indicating the extent to which graduating students have learned essential business topics and are able to apply them as part of their decision making.
 At its core, the results drive continuous improvement and program quality efforts for the Carson College of Business.

 What is the AACSB and why should I care about it?